 The 6 month Creative Residency commenced on 1st September 2019 and will provide Jesse with unprecedented access to King’s Inns venue and resources, including the library, park, staff and students as well as offering accommodation, living expenses and opportunity to share practice and avail of peer learning opportunities.
 The work developed as part of the residency will be hosted by King’s Inns for public presentation.

-From left to right – Renate Ní Uigin, Librarian, The Honorable Society of King’s Inns; Mary Griffin, CEO/Under Treasurer, The Honorable Society of King’s Inns; Iseult Byrne, CEO, Dublin City Council Culture Company; Michael Cush, Barrister; Tracy Geraghty, Project Manager, Dublin City Council Culture Company; artist Jesse Jones; and Aalia Kamal, Head of Engagement, Dublin City Council Culture Company.
+From left to right – Renate Ní Uigin, Librarian, The Honorable Society of King’s Inns; Mary Griffin, CEO and Under Treasurer, The Honorable Society of King’s Inns; Iseult Byrne, CEO, Dublin City Council Culture Company; Michael Cush, Barrister; Tracy Geraghty, Project Manager, Dublin City Council Culture Company; artist Jesse Jones; and Aalia Kamal, Head of Engagement, Dublin City Council Culture Company.
 Photo by Marc O’Sullivan.

 About Jesse Jones